scott-griffiths/bitformat/doc/bitstring_comparison.rst

 * Expressive syntax for complex binary formats.
 * Emphasis on performance.
 * Several major features still to be added.
-* In alpha stage - still quite unstable.
+* In beta stage - mostly complete, but still in development.

 I am hoping that ``bitformat`` will become a worthy successor, but even if ``bitformat`` is successful I plan to support ``bitstring`` indefinitely - at the time of writing their respective download counts are 88 million for bitstring and 882 for bitformat!